Eraile/winforms_apk_easysetup_redistribuable/README.md

 **Steps to redistribute for your own application:**

 - Just change the packname like "com.mycompany.myproduct" to yours
-- Change the language ;p
+- Change the language, icons & texts ;P